 Sprints: Chunking down work into two-week timeframes with a focus on short-term delivery

-Beyond these approaches, encourage the organization (and especially leaders) to adopt a 'keep it simple' mindset.
+Beyond these approaches, encourage the organization (and especially leaders) to adopt a "keep it simple" mindset.
 Focus on one to two action areas from your survey results.
 Inspire people to act and give them an opportunity to co-create solutions to test and iterate in the business.
 Have conversations with your employees.
-Or, as our Chief Scientist, Dr. Jason Macpherson says, just do something.
+Or, as our Chief Scientist, Dr. Jason Macpherson says, simply do something.

 Principle 12: At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.